5 Incredible Liver-Cleansing Herbs

 Taking liver-cleansing herbs such as turmeric, milk thistle, dandelion root, and licorice root can support liver function and stimulate the elimination of toxins from the body.

-In addition, a low-carb ketogenic diet in combination with intermittent fasting is one of the best ways to reduce excessive liver fat, which is a primary cause of poor liver function and liver disease.
+In addition, a low-carb ketogenic diet in combination with intermittent fasting is one of the best ways to support optimal liver function.

 4. How do I cleanse my liver with food?

 Restricting carbohydrates and getting most of your calories from healthy fats primes your body to burn fat as a primary energy source.
-This helps prevent and reduce liver fat and promotes normal liver cell function.
+This helps prevent and reduce the accumulation of fats in liver cells and promotes normal liver function.

-In addition, choline-rich foods such as eggs, fish, full-fat dairy, and sunflower seeds can enhance the liver's ability to burn fatty acids stored in liver cells, which helps cleanse the liver from excess fat accumulations.
+In addition, choline-rich foods such as eggs, fish, full-fat dairy, and sunflower seeds can enhance the liver’s ability to burn fatty acids stored in liver cells.

 5. What herbs are bad for liver health?